 Government services touch our lives daily in countless ways.
 In an effort to improve those interactions and increase public trust, governments around the world are working to reimagine how they provide services in a digital age.
 However, most governments are not equipped for this new way of working.
-The Digital Service Collaborative, with support from The Rockefeller Foundation, is working to provide expert support on delivering better results for society at scale.
+The Digital Service Collaborative, in partnership with The Rockefeller Foundation, is working to provide expert support on delivering better results for society at scale.

 Early leaders in this work are already providing measurable outcomes, demonstrating cost savings and efficiencies.
 There is little documentation of the approaches that work, however, and individuals seeking to connect and learn from one another don’t necessarily know how to find each other.